kencormack/pistar-lastqso/README.md

 - **[Back to Files](https://github.com/kencormack/pistar-lastqso)**
 -------------------------------------------------------------------
 ## Large Font Display of the Callsign and Talkgroup or DG-ID
 One of the functions of the "install" script (see the "Installation" section, above) is to install the package "figlet" on your system.
-With figlet, **pistar-lastqso** can display the Callsign and TG or DG-IG as a large banner, at the beginning of each QSO.
+With figlet, **pistar-lastqso** can display the Callsign and target, TG or DG-IG, as a large banner, at the beginning of each QSO.

 If figlet is disabled (see the "Commandline options" section, below), the large character display is omitted, but all other information is still displayed normally.